cornerstonejs/dicomParser/README.md

 var arrayBuffer = new ArrayBuffer(bufferSize);
 var byteArray = new Uint8Array(arrayBuffer);

-// Parse the byte array to get a DataSet object that has the parsed contents try
+try
 {
+   // Parse the byte array to get a DataSet object that has the parsed contents
     var dataSet = dicomParser.parseDicom(byteArray);

-    // access elements by tag
+    // access a string element
     var sopInstanceUid = dataSet.string('x0020000d');

-    // access 16 bit unsigned pixel data for single frame sop instance
+    // get the pixel data element (contains the offset and length of the data) var pixelDataElement = dataSet.elements.x7fe00010;

-    // NOTE: use Uint8Array for for 8 bit gray data and Int16Array for 16 bit signed data var pixelData = new Uint16Array(dataSet.byteArray.buffer, dataSet.elements.x7fe00010.dataOffset);
+    // create a typed array on the pixel data (this example assumes 16 bit unsigned data) var pixelData = new Uint16Array(dataSet.byteArray.buffer, pixelDataElement.dataOffset, pixelDataElement.length);
 }
-catch(err)
+catch(ex)
 {
-   // catch parse errors
-   console.log('Error parsing byte stream' - err);
+   console.log('Error parsing byte stream' - ex);
 }
 ```